 I'm going to assume, however—since you have a new book and you're trying to break in—that your real need is getting on shows to talk about and promote you and your book.
 (And from there, hopefully, you get some good traction to begin more of a "career" as a guest expert.)
 SO…

-The first question isn’t which producer to contact… it’s which show.
+The first question isn't which producer to contact… it's which

-You have to send your book to the right talk show, says Jen Sawalha, who has been a “human interest” producer for The Tyra Banks Show, The Dr. Phil Show, Lifechangers with Dr. Drew, and The Wanda Sykes Show.
-“You wouldn’t send that book (about kids and divorce) to Ellen, because Ellen isn’t going to have a guest like that on her show.
-But you could pitch to The Dr. Phil Show or The Wendy Williams Show or The Talk, which would probably be an excellent show for [April] to pitch.”
+You have to send your book to the right talk show, says Jen Sawalha, who has been a "human interest" producer for The Tyra Banks Show, The Dr. Phil Show, Lifechangerswith Dr. Drew, and The Wanda Sykes Show.
+"You wouldn't send that book (about kids and divorce) to Ellen, because Ellen isn't going to have a guest like that on her show.
+But you could pitch to The Dr. Phil Show or The Wendy Williams Show or The Talk, which would probably be an excellent show for [April] to pitch."

 If your book has been published by a major publishing house, you've probably—and hopefully—been assigned an in-house publicist who submits you for these opportunities.